Additional Information for Campers, Parents, and Caregivers

 School and Scout Group information.

-UPDATE: All 2020 Fells Forest Camp registrants will now receive a complimentary one year of family-level Friends membership (new or renewal)– a $40 value!
-Confirmation/sign-in instructions for your member account will be emailed within a few days of registration.
+All 2021 Fells Forest Camp registrants will now receive a complimentary one year of family-level Friends membership (new or renewal)– a $40 value!

 Donate: In addition to supporting our mission, your generosity helps to pay for our programming, scholarships, and financial aid for others.
 Please donate here to support us — just $25 goes a long way towards providing environmental education opportunities for all.